 Reason 4: Your Cat Is Marking Their Turf

 Cats are territorial by nature and your cat may be using that cardboard box as a way to mark their turf.
-You’ve probably seen your cat cheek marking furniture, doorway, or you.
+You’ve probably seen your cat cheek marking furniture or doorway.
+It could also sleep on your neck to mark you as its own!
 This is also called scent marking and your cat uses this to mark their territory.
 Not all cats will interact with cardboard this way but you may see your cat rub their cheeks on the cardboard in between chewing it.